 Q: Can scalp psoriasis cause hair loss?

-A: Psoriasis of the scalp can cause hair thinning, but it does not usually lead to complete hair loss.
+A: Scalp psoriasis can cause hair to thin, but it does not usually lead to complete hair loss.

 Q: Can diet affect scalp psoriasis?